Narayangaon: Tourism

 Junnar taluka is noted for the presence of 27 leopards in a 500sq m area.
 The leopard rehabilitation center in Manikdoh, around 25 km west of Narayangaon, is becoming a tourist attraction ever since its establishment.
 Malshej Ghat, a tourist destination in the western ghats, is a 45-minute drive away.

 A number of commercials and films have used Narayangaon as a backdrop.
 Visitors explore the architectures of medieval periods such as Adilshahi in nearby places.
 Caves, dams in nearby areas can also be explored by tourists.

 Forts

-Chhatrapati Shivaji Maharaj was born at Shivneri Fort, 16 km west of Narayangaon.
+Chatrapati Shivaji Maharaj was born at Shivneri Fort, 16 km west of Narayangaon.
 Shivneri fort is one of the most noted historic places in Maharashtra (India).

 The Narayangad fort is about 8 km north-east of Narayangaon, and is believed to be the origin of the town's name.

-Ganpirbaba, Chawnd, Nimgiri, Dhakoba, Hadsar, Jivdhan, Harishchandra are other important forts nearby, some of which have become great attractions for trekking.
+Ganpirbaba, Chawand, Nimgiri, Dhakoba, Hadsar, Jivdhan, Harishchandragad are other important forts nearby, some of which have become great attractions for trekking.
 Nature lovers can visit these forts for the natural environment and the rare species of plants found nearby.